RMED24/twitch-ad-block/readme.md

 # Twitch Adblock solution

-This is exactly what it says on the tin.
+Right now this has been somewhat inconsistent.
+This is being tested and improved in #3 This is exactly what it says on the tin.
 A tool to circumvent the extreme measures put in place on twitch which actively blocks adverts.

 This does not need to be used if you are a medium/hard mode user, or using [this project made by me](https://github.com/RMED24/ublock-medium-list).
 As this will already be blocking the advertisements by default...